d12frosted/elpa-mirror/gnu/denote-readme.txt

   │ 62: indifference.
 In [[denote:20220614T130812][On being honest]] I alluded
   └────

+  The command `denote-backlinks-toggle-context' will toggle between the compact and detailed views inside of the current backlinks buffer.

   Note that the width of the lines in the context depends on the underlying file.
 In the above example, the lines are split at the `fill-column'.
 Long lines will show up just fine.
 Also note that the